The History of Danes Hall

 The building was sold once again and the new owners proceeded in a restoration of the building and on January 17, 1980 it was officially registered on The National Register of Historic Places.
 Shortly after this, the building saw use as a successful "antique mall".
 Several antique dealers sold their merchandise on consignment through the building owners.
 The ballroom was partitioned off into display areas for the various antique vendors.
 The main floor and the lower level were also divided for display use.
 The Danes Home Antiques business operated for several years and then closed in 2015 and moved out.

-The current owners, Danes Hall L.L.C., purchased the vacant building in August of 2016 with the intention of restoring it to its former grandeur as a community landmark and social hall.
+The current owners, Danes Hall L.L.C., purchased the vacant building in August of 2016 and have meticulously restored it to its former grandeur as a national landmark and social hall for new generations to enjoy.